amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 Simplifications using Sciris
 ++++++++++++++++++++++++++++

-A key component of Covasim's architecture is heavy reliance on Sciris (http://sciris.org), a library of functions for scientific computing that provide additional flexibility and ease-of-use on top of NumPy, SciPy, and Matplotlib, including parallel computing, array operations, and high-performance container datatypes.
+A key component of Covasim's architecture is heavy reliance on Sciris (http://sciris.org) :cite:`sciris`, a library of functions for scientific computing that provide additional flexibility and ease-of-use on top of NumPy, SciPy, and Matplotlib, including parallel computing, array operations, and high-performance container datatypes.

 As shown in Fig. :ref:`sciris`, Sciris significantly reduces the number of lines of code required to perform common scientific tasks, allowing the user to focus on the code's scientific logic rather than the low-level implementation.
 Key Covasim features that rely on Sciris include: ensuring consistent list, dictionary, array types; referencing ordered dictionary elements by index; handling and interconverting dates; saving and loading files; and running simulations in parallel.